Mid-Continent Railway Museum: Collection

 The Mid-Continent Railway Museum's collection emphasizes the preservation of railroad items operated in the upper Midwest from the period of 1880–1916, what the organization refers to as the "Golden Age of Railroading".
 During that time, railroads saw an unprecedented rate of expansion, growing in size in the United States from 93000 to 254037 mi of track.

-Two steam locomotives, Chicago and North Western 1385 and Western Coal and Coke 1, are currently under restoration to federal guidelines.
+Two steam locomotives, Chicago and North Western 1385 and Western Coal and Coke 1, are being restored to federal guidelines.
 The museum's collection consists of nine steam locomotives, eight diesel locomotives, and over 100 other pieces of rolling stock.
-The museum has the largest collection of wooden passenger cars in the United States as well as being home to five of only six surviving wooden boxcars built by the Mather Stock Car Company and the nation's last surviving fish car, Wisconsin Fish Commission "Badger Car #2".
+The museum has the largest collection of wooden passenger cars in the United States as well as five of only six surviving wooden boxcars built by the Mather Stock Car Company and the nation's last surviving fish car, Wisconsin Fish Commission "Badger Car No. 2".
 In 2015, the Museum decided to rationalize their collection by deaccessioning some of their equipment, including most of their disassembled locomotives.

-The depot is an original Chicago and North Western Railway depot from the small town of Ableman, now known as Rock Springs, Wisconsin.
-It was built in 1894 and moved to the museum to its current location in 1965.
-The depot consists of two seating areas separated by the ticket office, and a gift shop now occupies the former freight room.
+The depot is an original Chicago and North Western Railway depot from the small town of Ableman, later Rock Springs, Wisconsin.
+It was built in 1894 and moved to the museum location in 1965.
+The depot consists of two seating areas separated by the ticket office, and a gift shop occupies the former freight room.
 The interior was extensively renovated following water damage during flooding in June 2008.

 In addition to the depot, other railroad structures moved to the museum's location include a crossing shanty, crossing tower, section shed, and water tower.
 Additional structures have been built new to house and maintain the collection but attempts were made to make the structures appear period appropriate.